 I talk about yoga often; actually, I talk about yoga on the excessive end.
-It played a huge role in my recovery process, and I have witnessed its positive influence on others suffering from an addiction.
+It played a huge role in my recovery process, and I have witnessed its positive influence on others in residential treatment suffering from drug addiction.

 I attribute my continual success to having yoga in my daily life, even when I was no longer dealing with the pain and cravings that often accompany addictions.
 It is more than an exercise; it is a way of life.
 In the beginning, there were things that I did wrong both physically and mentally.
 Honesty is something I take seriously around here, and today, I will share with you my honest yoga mistakes that you might be making, too.
 While I am far from perfecting yoga, here are nine common yoga mistakes that will cost you.